fIammabIe/fIammabIe/README.md

 uncomf with ;; kys jokes, overly sexual jokes/art

+HEAVY dni on smoked x burnt cheese ;; one reason is because they look like brothers

 ^^ please use tonetags at times -_-" i am pretty slow to understand